March 18th to April 8th (anticipated)

 01-22-2019 – This work has now been completed, with the casings of both pre-existing wells found to be in excellent condition.

 WEEK OF JANUARY 21, 2019

-- Drilling of a new production well near the tennis courts (see yellow dot, on site map below).
+- Drilling of a new production well near the tennis courts (see yellow dot, on site map above).
 This well will be used to provide additional water for expanding the aquifer service area into Upper Gibsons.

 South Fletcher Road

-- Drilling of a monitoring well in the parking area north of the Town Hall (see red dot at 494 South Fletcher, on site map below.)
+- Drilling of a monitoring well in the parking area north of the Town Hall (see red dot at 494 South Fletcher, on site map above.)
 This well will provide ongoing additional information about our aquifer which will allow the Town to track any changes in the aquifer as a result of climate change and increased use.
 Ongoing monitoring of the aquifer is an essential part of the Town’s natural asset management.

 WEEK OF JANUARY 28, 2019

-- Drilling of a second new monitoring well near Gower Point Road within Winegarden Park (see red dot in Winegarden Park, on site map below).
+- Drilling of a second new monitoring well near Gower Point Road within Winegarden Park (see red dot in Winegarden Park, on site map above).
 This well will serve the same function as the South Fletcher well and will also monitor for salt water intrusion due to rising sea levels, increased water usage, and climate change.

 WEEK OF FEBRUARY 11TH

 - Testing of the new production well.
 This required pumping the well continuously for 72 hours in order to gain the information necessary to determine how much water the well can safely produce.